pmbaldha/featured-products-first-for-woocommerce/readme.txt

 9. Featured Product widget

 == Changelog ==

+= 1.8.2, December 14, 2021 =
+* NEW: Give all options of "Enable Featured Products First on Page" to free version from premium version.
+* NEW: Remove Sorting order checkboxes settings because they are no longer required.
+* COMPATIBILITY: Compatible with WooCommerce 6.0.
+* REFACTOR: Remove posts_orderby filter hook function to put featured product first.
+Instead, used posts_clauses filter hook function to put featured products first.

 = 1.8.1, May 14, 2021 =
 * FIX: In Sale featured products were not be placed first in the Product listing of WooCommerce